 You guys have been loving my chocolate chip banana bread and banana muffins lately so I wanted to make a bread for Fall and thought pumpkin bread was the perfect recipe.
 Maybe I’ll do apple bread next year?!

-First things first, preheat the oven to 350 degrees Fahrenheit.
-Before making the pumpkin bread we’ll make the streusel topping.
-To make the streusel topping, combine the GF flour, coconut sugar, and cinnamon.
-Slowly pour in the melted butter and combine with your fingers until crumbles form.
+To make the streusel topping, combine the GF flour, coconut sugar, and pumpkin pie spice.
+Slowly pour in the melted oil and combine with your fingers or a fork until crumbles form.
 Set aside.

-Next, in a large mixing bowl whisk together the coconut sugar, maple syrup, almond butter, coconut oil, pumpkin puree, vanilla extract, apple cider vinegar, and flax eggs once thickened.
+To make the loaf: Whisk together the coconut sugar, maple syrup, melted coconut oil, pumpkin puree, vanilla extract, apple cider vinegar, and eggs.

 Why did it deflate and crumble?